Shivam-Pancholi/Employee-Records/README.md

 * Write path to the source code i.e. /home/<your_username>/Employee-Records/ and click Check.
 * Now click on link to WSGI configuration file.
 * End type bellow available code.
 Note :- Make sure a lot of code is already availbale in this file in commented for you just have to uncomment those.
-* Click Save on upper right corner.
-* Now browse your Domain, your website is deployed.
-*

 ```Py
   import os
   import sys